springload/django-dps/README.md

     class MyModel(models.Model):
         ...
         transactions = generic.GenericRelation(Transaction)

-There's also a `dps.admin.TransactionInlineAdmin` which you can use with your own model admins like so:
+There's also a `django_dps.admin.TransactionInlineAdmin` which you can use with your own model admins like so:

     class MyModelAdmin(admin.ModelAdmin):
         ...
         inlines = [TransactionInlineAdmin]

     admin.site.register(MyModel, MyModelAdmin)

 ## Running tests